ratatui/ratatui-website/src/tutorial/counter-async-app/full-async-events.md

 The above code ensures that we render at a consistent frame rate.
 As an exercise, play around with this frame rate and tick rate to see how the CPU utilization changes as you change those numbers.

-Even though our application renders in an "async" manner, we still are not able to take advantage of tokio tasks to create `Action`s and update the app state.
+Even though our application renders in an "async" manner, we also want to perform "actions" in an asynchronous manner.
 We will improve this in the next section to make our application truly async capable.